ryanhaining/cppitertools/README.md

 }
 ```

+*Implementation Note*: Typical ranges have their current value incremented by
+the step size repeatedly (`value += step`).
+Floating point range value are
+recomputed at each step to avoid accumulating floating point inaccuracies
+(`value = start + (step * steps_taken`).
+The result of the latter is a bit
+slower but more accurate.

 enumerate
 ---------

-Can be used with any class with an iterator.
-Continually "yields" containers
-similar to pairs.
-They are basic structs with a .index and a .element.
-Usage
+Continually "yields" containers similar to pairs.
+They are basic structs with a
-appears as:
+.index and a .element.
+Usage appears as:

 ```c++
 vector<int> vec{2, 4, 6, 8};